 On that table, innocence disappeared in a sharp flash.
 When I awoke from sedation, bleeding in a shared and sticky recovery room, I wasn't sure it ever existed at all.
 The once reliable comfort of luck, chance, and soft cotton were gone.
 The dry practicality of saltine crackers and a super absorbent pad had taken their place.

 Hadley, I’m not sharing this with you because I think abortion is a necessary or singular path to decision ownership.
-No way.
+Of course: it’s not.

 I’m sharing this with you because if you ever find yourself in a similar situation, I want you to know you are not alone.
 That you have support and a voice and the right to make your own decision.
 If this is never part of your story, still consider that will be part of a friend's story, a coworker's story, maybe your sister's.
 I want you to know that it's real.